aoyingxue/GitNote/GRADUATE_STUDY/2.555A_DATA_ANALYSIS_FOR_BRAND_MANAGEMENT/Module_3_Perceptual_Maps.md

 #### How to interpret

 - Rotate the graph doesn't change the meanings:
-  - The unique identifier is relative positions
+  - The unique identifier is **relative positions**
   - Who your near competitors are
     - Cornell close to Columbia and Darthout (competitors)
 - x, y don't have labels; how do we figure the meanings of axis
   - Subjective interpretation: which one is better quality? which one is better value?
+  - Run 2 experiments, According to AR map and adjust the ratio and directions to fit as the OS map and then interpret

 ## Attribute Ratings Approach